First American Financial Co. (NYSE:FAF) Shares Sold by FORA Capital LLC

-FORA Capital LLC lessened its holdings in shares of First American Financial Co.
-(NYSE:FAF – Get Rating) by 16.9% in the third quarter, Holdings Channel reports.
-The firm owned 8,426 shares of the insurance provider’s stock after selling 1,716 shares during the period.
+FORA Capital LLC reduced its position in shares of First American Financial Co.
+(NYSE:FAF – Get Rating) by 16.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 8,426 shares of the insurance provider’s stock after selling 1,716 shares during the period.
 FORA Capital LLC’s holdings in First American Financial were worth $388,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the business.
-Vanguard Group Inc. increased its position in First American Financial by 2.1% during the 1st quarter.
-Vanguard Group Inc. now owns 12,031,143 shares of the insurance provider’s stock worth $779,858,000 after purchasing an additional 245,974 shares in the last quarter.
-BlackRock Inc. boosted its stake in shares of First American Financial by 3.3% during the 1st quarter.
-BlackRock Inc. now owns 9,629,986 shares of the insurance provider’s stock valued at $624,215,000 after buying an additional 303,214 shares during the last quarter.
-FMR LLC boosted its stake in shares of First American Financial by 10.4% during the 2nd quarter.
-FMR LLC now owns 6,412,112 shares of the insurance provider’s stock valued at $339,329,000 after buying an additional 605,253 shares during the last quarter.
-State Street Corp boosted its stake in shares of First American Financial by 2.9% during the 1st quarter.
-State Street Corp now owns 3,193,170 shares of the insurance provider’s stock valued at $206,981,000 after buying an additional 90,276 shares during the last quarter.
-Finally, LSV Asset Management lifted its stake in First American Financial by 3.0% during the third quarter.
-LSV Asset Management now owns 2,516,715 shares of the insurance provider’s stock worth $116,021,000 after purchasing an additional 73,700 shares during the last quarter.
-Institutional investors and hedge funds own 84.45% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of FAF.
+Raymond James & Associates increased its position in First American Financial by 4.6% during the first quarter.
+Raymond James & Associates now owns 62,727 shares of the insurance provider’s stock worth $4,066,000 after purchasing an additional 2,765 shares during the last quarter.
+Raymond James Financial Services Advisors Inc. increased its position in shares of First American Financial by 2.9% during the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 10,501 shares of the insurance provider’s stock valued at $681,000 after acquiring an additional 294 shares during the last quarter.
+American Century Companies Inc. increased its position in shares of First American Financial by 19.7% during the first quarter.
+American Century Companies Inc. now owns 28,814 shares of the insurance provider’s stock valued at $1,868,000 after acquiring an additional 4,736 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. increased its position in shares of First American Financial by 7.1% during the first quarter.
+Cambridge Investment Research Advisors Inc. now owns 3,725 shares of the insurance provider’s stock valued at $241,000 after acquiring an additional 247 shares during the last quarter.
+Finally, BlackRock Inc. increased its position in shares of First American Financial by 3.3% during the first quarter.
+BlackRock Inc. now owns 9,629,986 shares of the insurance provider’s stock valued at $624,215,000 after acquiring an additional 303,214 shares during the last quarter.
+84.45% of the stock is currently owned by institutional investors and hedge funds.

 Wall Street Analyst Weigh In

-Several equities analysts recently issued reports on FAF shares.
-Stephens upgraded First American Financial from an “equal weight” rating to an “overweight” rating and raised their price objective for the stock from $65.00 to $72.00 in a research note on Friday, February 10th.
-TheStreet upgraded First American Financial from a “c+” rating to a “b-” rating in a research note on Thursday.
-Keefe, Bruyette & Woods cut First American Financial from an “outperform” rating to a “market perform” rating and set a $61.00 price objective on the stock. in a research note on Wednesday, December 14th.
-Finally, Barclays raised their price objective on First American Financial from $64.00 to $67.00 in a research note on Friday, January 6th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $70.00.
+FAF has been the subject of a number of recent analyst reports.
+Stephens upgraded shares of First American Financial from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $65.00 to $72.00 in a research report on Friday, February 10th.
+Keefe, Bruyette & Woods cut shares of First American Financial from an “outperform” rating to a “market perform” rating and set a $61.00 price target for the company. in a research report on Wednesday, December 14th.
+Barclays raised their price objective on shares of First American Financial from $64.00 to $67.00 in a research note on Friday, January 6th.
+Finally, TheStreet raised shares of First American Financial from a “c+” rating to a “b-” rating in a research note on Thursday.
+Three research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $70.00.

 First American Financial Corp. engages in the provision of title insurance and settlement services to the real estate and mortgage industries.
 It also provides other financial services and risk solutions.
 It operates through the following segments: Title Insurance and Services, Specialty Insurance, and Corporate.